Kunj-13/StockSense/Weekly Reports/Weekly Report - 11-13.md

 ## Sahil
 ## Subsection 1
-- Figure out how to configure the outputs of the bot into JSON so the front end can use it.
+- Help get the YahooFinance API implemented with the chatbot
-- Help finish the bot output with Navid and Kunj.
+- Help with the front end and get it working

 ## Subsection 2
-- I helped complete the demo.
-- I got the JSON files formatted and it should be working with the Vector database.
+- I am finishing getting the JSON files formatted so it works with the vector database
+- I am helping get the front end set up for the JSON inputs.
+- Doing some research on errors I got and getting everything integrated

 ## Subsection 3
-- Help get the YahooFinance API implemented with the chatbot
+- Help get the frontend implemented with the JSON so everything is displayed as expected
-- Help with the front-end and get it working
+- Help making the frontend look nice
+- Do some research on how to use React

 ## Tahira